 If you would like more information or would like to be involved in our regional work, please email Sarah Davidson.

 Applications of the Beta AWS Standard in South Africa

-This Beta AWS Standard is now being applied in the South African mining sector via the Water Stewardship Council Trust of South Africa.
+The Beta AWS Standard is now being applied in the South African mining sector via the Water Stewardship Council Trust of South Africa.
 This is the first time that the Beta Standard is being applied in the mining industry worldwide.
-The results of this process will enable all parties to determine the viability of the AWS Standard as a global benchmark capable of being applied under a variety of local conditions.
-More importantly, it will help the mining industry, currently grappling with major water-related challenges, benchmark their own performance against global norms and standards and generate positive impacts for local communities and ecosystems.

 Water Governance Conference

 In November, the Water Research Commission and the Department of Water Affairs – South Africa, organized the International Conference on Fresh Water Governance for Sustainable Development.
 The event had a diverse programme allowing for scientific exchange, panel discussions, open debates, and participation from youth and young water professionals.